-Once such a food delivery is in place, you will develop your company and receive a profit.
+Once such a food delivery is in place, you will develop a company and receive a profit.

 [Statistics for on-delivery services income by Statista]

-To develop an outstanding food delivery app, you need to know your customers or your target audience.
-Why?
-Simply because once you understand who will be using your products, it is easy to build an app that ideally meets your target audiences' needs.
+To develop an excellent food delivery app, you need to know the target audience.
+Once you understand who will use the food delivery app, it is easy to build an app that ideally meets target audiences' needs.

-To draw a clear picture of your target audience, use demographic criteria and create a target customer profile.
-In order to achieve this, you need to clarify the following points:
+To draw a clear picture of the target audience, use demographic criteria and create a target customer profile by clarifying the following info:

-- Social characteristics, including income, gender, nationality, age, and so on.
+- Social characteristics, including income, gender, nationality, and age

-- What potential customer problem your product may solve?
+- What potential customer problem may your project solve?

-- What feeling will your product provoke from your customers?
+- What feeling will your application provoke from customers?

-- Why your customers should use your product, rather than competitors?
+- Why should customers use the platform rather than competitors?

-By clarifying all of these points, you will have a good idea of your target customers.
+By clarifying all of these points, you will have a good idea of the target customers.

 When developing a mobile app like Uber for food delivery, consider the following features:

-- Search.
-Empower your food delivery app with search by meal, filters, as well as the food category.
+Search allows searching by meal, filters, as well as food category.
 This section should include pictures of dishes, the process, and a description of the meal.

-- Payment.
-When the order is ready, allow your users to pay for it via the built-in payment gateway.
+Payment allows users to pay for the order via the built-in payment gateway.
 Our advice is to integrate several payment systems, such as PayPal, Stripe, MangoPay.
 We applied this strategy to custom marketplace development.
-You can find the full case study on the link.
-Besides these payment options, let your customer have a Cash on Delivery option.
+You can find the complete case study on the link.

-- Order Tracking.
-Empower your food delivery app like UberEats with real-time order tracking by using the CoreLocation framework for iOS apps and Google Location API for Android apps.
-Besides, Mapkits and Google Maps will help your couriers to find the best route to the customer's location.
+Order tracking shows real-time order tracking using the CoreLocation framework for iOS apps and Google Location API for Android apps.
+Besides, Mapkits and Google Maps will help couriers to find the best route to the customer's location.

-Depending on the business model of your food delivery startup, you might need different technologies.
+Depending on the business model of a food delivery startup, you might need different technologies.
 Still, we have gathered an essential tech stack for Uber-like apps in the table below:

 - Grubhub API